-Why Would I Want Both a Dermatologist and a Plastic Surgeon to Have a Mole Removed?
+Why Would a Patient Want Both a Dermatologist and a Plastic Surgeon to Have a Mole Removed?

 Plastic surgeons can biopsy a mole and send it off just like a dermatologist